HMZ-T1

 The HMZ-T1 is a visor style head mounted display manufactured by Sony Corporation in 2011.
+It allows the user to view stereoscopic 3D imagery.
 Also known as the Sony Personal HD & 3D Viewer, the HMZ-T1 is composed of two different hardware devices, the Visor and the External Processor Unit.

 Visor

 The visor consists of 2 miniature OLED displays providing video and headphones providing stereo sound.
 The two displays can be driven independently and offer stereoscopic video when used with a compatible video format.

 Specifications

 The following specifications apply to the Visor portion of the HMZ-T1.